 - Taking photos or video of other students, staff, or anyone without their permission

 - The possession, forwarding, or uploading of unauthorized photos or video to any website, network storage area, or person is strictly forbidden.

 - Students will be held responsible for maintaining their individual devices and keeping them in good working order

 - Device batteries must be charged and ready for school each day.

 - Only district student ID labels or asset tags approved by the Nampa School District administration may be applied to the physical device.

 - You cannot remove or cover Nampa School District device stickers.

-- Devices must be in a district approved cover at all times.
+- iPads must be in a district approved cover at all times.

-- Devices that are stolen must be reported immediately to the Nampa School District administration, district Information Services office
+- Devices that are lost or stolen must be reported immediately to the school resource manager.
+A police report needs to be created with the Nampa Police Department.